SantiagoVira/Enigma/README.md

 # Enigma
 An enigma machine I coded in python.
 Feel free to take a look!

+# Setup
+To run the Enigma machine on your computer, you can either:
+ - Dowload the .exe file which is essentially an app and run it
+ - Download the main.py file and run it in your python interpreter

 # Instructions

 **Setting Up The Plugborad**